HubSpot/Rosetta/FEATURES.md

 ## Custom Naming Strategies

-Assuming your Java field names are camel-case and your SQL column names are lowercase with underscores (a pretty common scenario), you can make this work with Rosetta by annotating the Java objects with `@RosettaNaming(LowerCaseWithUnderscoresStrategy.class)` which will change Jackson's naming strategy to lower case with underscores but only for Rosetta binding/mapping (other Jackson operations throughout your application are unaffected).
+Assuming your Java field names are camel-case and your SQL column names are lowercase with underscores (a pretty common scenario), you can allow Rosetta to handle the name transformation by annotating the Java objects with `@RosettaNaming(LowerCaseWithUnderscoresStrategy.class)` which will change Jackson's naming strategy to lower case with underscores but only for Rosetta binding/mapping (other Jackson operations throughout your application are unaffected).

-Or to avoid the need to annotate each Java object individually, you can make this configuration change globally for all Rosetta operations by using a Jackson `Module` that sets the default naming strategy to lowercase with underscores, which would look like:
+Or to avoid the need to annotate each Java object individually, you can make this configuration change globally by using a Jackson
+`Module` that sets the default naming strategy to lowercase with underscores, which would look like:

 ```java
 public class LowerCaseWithUnderscoresModule extends SimpleModule {